 Poor emotional regulation is a hallmark sign and symptom of BPD.
 People with BPD tend to react in intense and volatile ways when faced with challenging emotions.
 Moreover, they often struggle to accept and move on from these states.

-If children do not learn how to identify and cope with their emotions, they may lack regulation skills.
+Children who do not learn how to identify and cope with their emotions may lack regulation skills.
 As a result, they may become hostile, impulsive, or defensive in various situations.

 Effects In Relationships